Amy-Oji/telstra-starter-repo/README.md

 A screenshot of the SonarQube report can be found in the static folder -> telstra-starter-repo/src/main/resources/static

-The program is made up of two microservices: The *Activator* and *Actuator* microservices.
+The program is made up of two microservices: The __Activator__ and __Actuator__ microservices.

 The Activator microservice a REST API with two endpoints:
-"api/v1/sim-card/activate" -> the endpoint to send requests for SIM card activation "api/v1/sim-card/get-customer/{sim-card-id}" -> the endpoint to get SIM card customer details by ID
+"http://localhost:{8080}/api/v1/sim-card/activate" -> the endpoint to send requests for SIM card activation "http://localhost:{8080}/api/v1/sim-card/get-customer/{sim-card-id}" -> the endpoint to get SIM card customer details by ID

-The *"activate"* endpoint is a POST Request that takes a JSON payload containing the SIM ICCID and the customer’s email address with the following structure:
+The _"activate"_ endpoint is a POST Request that takes a JSON payload containing the SIM ICCID and the customer’s email address with the following structure:

 {
 "iccid": string,